Florida Man Dies in House Fire

 House fires can spread fast and damage your home and result in injuries to you and your family.
 If another party was negligent and their actions resulted in a fire at your home, you may be entitled to recover compensation for your damages.
 Injuries in a house fire can include burns, chemical exposure, and smoke inhalation.

 If you have been the victim of a house fire, you need to act quickly to protect your rights.
-The Florida attorneys at the Leifer Law Firm can ensure that your rights are protected.
+The Florida attorneys at Leifer & Ramirez can ensure that your rights are protected.
 Contact us today to schedule a consultation.